ruihanchin942/ruihanchin942.github.io/_pages/about.md

   * Adopting A/B testing and face-to-face interviews for testing process.<br>
   (More to be updated)
-* **Event Scheduler** Full Stack Development (Feb - Jun 2020)
+* **Event Scheduler** Full Stack Development (Feb - Jun 2020) Event Scheduler was an academic project developed during the course INFS3202 (Web Information System) from The University of Queensland.
+The students were given a task to build a website with the topics provided.
+It is designed to test student's ability of WIS design and development.
+The topic I selected was Event Scheduler, a system which allows users to schedule and event based on availability.

+Mandatory Features: <br>
+  * Support Users - The Web Information System must support user authentication and user authorization.
+  * 3-Tier Architecture
+    * Client that can access your WIS and communicate with WIS's server.
+    * A server that can communicate with client and database.
+    * A database that stores data in a persistent manner, and it must communicate with the server.
+  * Deployment
+    * Project deployed on UQ Zone.

 * **Puppiness** Digital Prototyping (Jul - Oct 2019)
 * **UOB Car Loan** Frontend Developer (Mar - Jul 2018)